junxit/us-congress-bills-111/metadata.md

 - 2009-07-31 — Mr. Obey moved to suspend the rules and pass the bill.
 - 2009-07-31 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 316 - 109, 2 Present (Roll no. 682). (text: CR H9233-9234)
 - 2009-07-31 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 316 - 109, 2 Present (Roll no. 682).(text: CR H9233-9234)
+- 2009-08-03 — Received in the Senate.
+Read the first time.
+Placed on Senate Legislative Calendar under Read the First Time.
+- 2009-08-04 — Read the second time.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 146.
+- 2009-08-04 — Senate amendment submitted
+- 2009-08-04 — Senate amendment submitted